jimsiak/concurrent-maps/README.md

 # Concurrent Map Data Structures

-This repository contains a large variety of concurrent map implementations along with some benchmarks to validate and evaluate their performance.
+This repository contains a large variety of concurrent map implementations and benchmarks to validate and evaluate their performance.
+The main focus is to create a collection of as many concurrent maps as possible to facilitate the evaluation and comparison of different synchronization techniques.

+This collection of concurrent maps contains implementations that use the following synchronization techniques:
+ * Locks
+ * Atomic operations
+ * Read-Copy-Update
+ * Transactional Memory

 ## Authors